Audio4Linux/JDSP4Linux/README.md

 The D-Bus introspection XML is available here: https://github.com/Audio4Linux/JDSP4Linux/blob/master/src/utils/dbus/manifest.xml.

 ## Troubleshooting
+* JamesDSP is randomly killed by the kernel or closes by itself
+  * The processing thread of the app may have exceeded the maximum amount of CPU time allowed for a real-time thread on your system.
+  * To fix: install the `realtime-priorities` package, add your user to the `realtime` group, and re-login. (see [issue #155](https://github.com/Audio4Linux/JDSP4Linux/issues/155#issuecomment-1835866017))

-* My volume control not working anymore
+* My volume control is not working anymore
   * Don't set the virtual JamesDSP device as the default audio output device.
 The virtual device has no audio volume controls and should never be used directly.
 Please set your actual speakers/headphones as the default output device instead.

 * Crackling audio